-David Foster was born in Montreal, raised mainly in Toronto, but then moved to Kingston with his wife, Jill, where he started his banking career.
+David Foster was born in Montreal, raised in Toronto, and moved to Kingston with his wife, Jill, where he started his career in banking.
 Twenty-seven years, seven communities, three banks and two kids later he is now happily retired.
 David spent three terms on the council of the Town of Wasaga Beach, his adopted home since 1995.
 David is past President of the Rotary Club of Collingwood, South Georgian Bay.
-He has been an active member of Team Diabetes Canada and is currently the Chair of the Wasaga Beach Terry Fox run and a member of a number of Community Boards.
-David’s history of charitable and community involvement were recognized in 2016 with the John Graves Simcoe award.
+He has been an active member of Team Diabetes Canada and is currently the Chair of the Wasaga Beach Terry Fox run and a member of a number of community Boards.
+David was awarded the John Graves Simcoe award in 2106 for his history of charitable and community involvement.

 Past Chair and Chair of the Resource and Capital Project Committees